Speed Optimization

 browser_count=10,

-proxies=get_proxies(20), # Maintain proxy pool larger than browser count
+proxies=get_proxies(20), # Keep proxy pool bigger than browser count

 )